e-zk/site/posts/winsandbox.md

 To make it easier for these cases you can pre-configure sandbox instances via `.wsb` files.
 With this file you can configure memory, networking, audio/video passthrough, among other things.
 See the Microsoft official documentation for Windows Sandbox configuration[^wsb].
 It also supports running a script at startup, and mapping network devices and local shares.

+I highly suggest reading through the documentation for the `.wsb` file format.
+There are some good examples and interesting features.

 ### Example: Zoom

 Zoom is a very popular group call/video conference software (I won't bore you with the details I'm sure you have _some_ idea what Zoom is by now).
 However, Zoom has had numerous security and privacy issues.
 If you're paranoid like me you may feel uneasy just seeing it's icon in the start menu - knowing you have it installed on the same machine along with all your other precious digital data.
 I digress, here is a configuration file for my Zoom sandbox: